Tom Felton

 Tom Felton with his elder brothers

-In his early childhood, Tom resembled a little angel with his blond locks and huge blue eyes.
-Moreover, he was incredibly artistic, possessed a beautiful voice, and had perfect pitch.
+As a young child, Tom looked like a little angel with his blonde curls and big blue eyes.
+He was also incredibly artistic, with a beautiful voice and perfect pitch.
 At the age of seven, he sang in the choir of Guildford Cathedral, and when he became a student at West Horsley's Cranmore School, he performed in the school choir and attended a drama club.
 Tom received his secondary education at Howard of Effingham School (by that time he was already actively involved in acting in movies and had little time left for studying).

 Tom Felton as a kid with his parents